An abstract approximation tool for mixed-dimensional and equidimensional modeling: Introduction

-Recent work has established that various coupled problems can also be cast in the context of differential complexes, but now with the more general notion of double complexes, wherein two (anticommuting) differential operators are considered \cite{cdrhodge}.
-The particular construction considered therein the \v{C}ech-de Rham complex, wherein the first differential operator is a difference operator, while the second differential operator is the standard differential operator of the de Rham complex.
-For coupled problems where the coupling is not co-located in space, but rather across boundaries or manifolds of various dimensions, a different structure than the \v{C}ech-de Rham complex is needed.
+For coupled problems of the mixed-dimensional variety, a different cochain complex than the \v{C}ech-de Rham complex is needed.
 Various approaches have recently been developed to address the development of mixed-dimensional physical models within porous media \cite{mdG, boon2023mixed} and electromagnetism \cite{brauer1993mixed, buffa2003electric}, as well as for the construction and analysis of numerical methods \cite{licht2017complexes, falk2015double}.
-Common to these constructions is that they essentially consider (extensions of) a double complex that can be identified as the simplicial de Rham complex, wherein the first differential operator is the difference between higher-dimensional traces, while the second differential operator is again the standard differential operator of the de Rham complex (restricted to the corresponding manifolds).
+Common to these constructions is that they essentially consider (extensions of) a double complex that can be identified as the simplicial de Rham complex, wherein the first differential operator is the difference between higher-dimensional traces, while the second differential operator is again the standard differential operator of the de Rham complex, restricted to the corresponding manifolds.
+Another interpretation of the simplicial de Rham complex is that it represents the limit as the width of the overlaps in the \v{C}ech-de Rham complex goes towards zero.

-Due to the increasing interest in the application of double complexes in the analysis and design of methods for addressing coupled problems in applied sciences, it is timely to ask whether there can be established an explicit connection between the simplicial de Rham complex and the \v{C}ech de Rham complex.
+Due to the increasing interest in the application of double complexes in the analysis and design of methods for addressing coupled problems in applied sciences, it is timely to ask whether there can be established an explicit connection between the simplicial de Rham complex and the \v{C}ech-de Rham complex.
 Such a connection, realized in the form of a bounded cochain map, is established herein.

 Our main result is therefore to realize a bounded cochain map from the Hilbert simplicial de Rham complex into the Hilbert \v{C}ech-de Rham complex.
 More precisely, we state a locally (i.e. component-wise for direct summands) defined linear mapping, and establish two key properties: commutativity with the respective differential operators, and boundedness in the graph norm.
+The cochain map we describe defines an isomorphism between the simplicial de Rham complex and a subcomplex of the \v{C}ech-de Rham complex, which serves as a tool for comparing mixed-dimensional models with their equidimensional counterparts.